phluid61/ruby-experiments/try/README.md

 end
 ```

-To replace a ZeroDivisonError with Infinity, but catch any other StandardError
+...to replace a ZeroDivisonError with Infinity, but catch any other
-(of which ZeroDivisionError is a subclass) and return it in-place.
+StandardError (of which ZeroDivisionError is a subclass) and return it
+in-place.

 ### Early Evaluation